moryno/online-pharmacy/README.md

 Rails helped in creating api endpoints that could be used by React frontend to get, post, delete and update the products and its associates.

-The front-end is diployed in [vercel](https://vercel.com/) hosting service while the Sinatra is hosted in [heroku](https://heroku.com/).
+The front-end is diployed in [vercel](https://vercel.com/) hosting service while the Rails backend is hosted in [heroku](https://heroku.com/).

 ## Features